Duck Shooting

 Ecological Concerns

 More direct environmental damage occurs secondary to the presence of hunters on the wetlands.
-Every year, the voluntary effort cleans up a multitude of spent shotgun cartridges, rubbish, environmental damage and other debris left behind by hunters.
-Thankfully, the use of lead shot, which has severe ecological consequences as lead leeches into the environment, was outlawed in Victoria in 2001.1
+Every year, volunteers clean up a multitude of spent shotgun cartridges, rubbish, environmental damage and other debris left behind by hunters.
+Thankfully, the use of lead shot, which has severe ecological consequences as lead leeches into the environment, was outlawed in Victoria in 2001.

 Environmental damage can also occur in more covert ways.
-In 2009, Field and Game Australia pleaded guilty to diverting water away from the Latrobe River into their private shooting property prior to the start of the hunting season of that year.17
+In 2009, Field and Game Australia pleaded guilty to illegally diverting water away from the Latrobe River into their private shooting property prior to the start of the hunting season of that year.

 Traumatising and Unpopular

-It is often overlooked that hunting licences can be granted to children as young as 12 years of age in Victoria.23 This is before the age at which a lot of children can grasp the implications of what they are doing.
-An example that exemplifies this was the shooting of a rescuer in the face as a result of inappropriate gun use by a 14 year old boy in 2011.24
+It is often overlooked that hunting licences can be granted to children as young as 12 years of age in Victoria.
+Licenses for those under the age of 18 are free of charge.
+This is before the age at which a lot of children can grasp the implications of what they are doing.
+An example that exemplifies this was the shooting of a rescuer in the face as a result of inappropriate gun use by a 14 year old boy in 2011.

 Economically and Biologically Unjustifiable